 The app uses a combination of flashcards, fill-in-the-gaps, and multiple-choice questions to teach you a language.

-It also has a listen & repeat and pre-recorded dialogue to enhance your speaking and listening skills.
+It also includes listen-and-repeat and pre-recorded dialogue to enhance your speaking and listening skills.
 As a result, it becomes more enjoyable and energetic.

 You may select a learning level based on pace, plan, and preferences.
 The app’s function of sending regular reminders to check your progress instills discipline in your language study.

-Most significantly, Babbel firmly believes in focusing on real-world phrases native speakers use to aid language learning.
+Most significantly, Babbel focuses on real-world phrases native speakers use to aid language learning.
 The service offers lessons to suit various interests.
 It is regularly updated and expanded.

-In addition to the enhanced and excellent video quality, there is also an app for increased learning.
-Also, online and offline choices are accessible, giving you the option of the medium of education.
+In addition to excellent video quality, there is an app for enhanced learning.
+Also, online and offline options are available, giving you the choice of education medium.

 They accommodate people with varying learning capacities and styles.
-The university also provides courses taught by diverse professors based on color, gender, sexual orientation, and other factors.
+The university also offers courses taught by professors from diverse backgrounds, including by color, gender, sexual orientation, and other factors.

 4. Babbel Live

 Babbel Live offers 60-minute live face-to-face classes with a language teacher.
-The experienced and certified instructors also teach Zoom sessions to a small group of a maximum of 6 students.
+The experienced and certified instructors also offer Zoom sessions for small groups of up to 6 students.

 While it is a different product, it is the most intriguing and valuable thing that Babbel offers outside its app lessons.
-The lessons cover various subjects and are appropriate for students at all skill levels.
+The lessons cover a variety of subjects and are appropriate for students at all skill levels.

 Italian, Spanish, German, and French online classes are available, and they plan to add more languages soon.
 The levels include Newcomer (A1), Beginner (A2), Intermediate (B1), Upper Intermediate (B2), and Advanced (C1).
 But I doubt it would be the same as CEFR levels.